Xinjiang internment camps: Testimonies about treatment

 Officially, the camps are known as Vocational Education and Training Centers, informally as "schools", and described by some officials as "hospitals" where inmates are treated for the "disease" of "extremist ideology".
 According to internment officials quoted in Xinjiang Daily, (a Communist Party-run newspaper) while "requirements for our students" are "strict ... we have a gentle attitude, and put our hearts into treating them".
 Being in one "is actually like staying at a boarding school."
 The newspaper quoted a former inmate as stating during his internment he had realized he had been "increasingly drifting away from 'home,'" under the influence of extremism.
 "With the government's help and education, I've returned. ... "our lives are improving every day.
 No matter who you are, first and foremost you are a Chinese citizen.'"
-Testimonies in non-Communist Party literature from freed inmates have differed considerably.

 Kayrat Samarkand, a Kazakh citizen who migrated from Xinjiang, was detained in one of the internment camps in the region for three months for visiting neighboring Kazakhstan.
 On 15 February 2018, Kazakh Foreign Minister Kairat Abdrakhmanov sent a diplomatic note to the Chinese Foreign Ministry, the same day as Kayrat Samarkand was freed from custody.
 After his release, Samarkand said that he faced endless brainwashing and humiliation, and that he was forced to study communist propaganda for hours every day and chant slogans giving thanks and wishing for a long life to Xi Jinping.

 Mihrigul Tursun, a Uyghur woman detained in China, after escaping one of these camps, talked of beatings and torture.
 After moving to Egypt, she traveled to China in 2015 to spend time with her family and was immediately detained and separated from her infant children.
 When Tursun was released three months later, one of the triplets had died and the other two had developed health problems.
 Tursun said the children had been operated on.
 She was arrested for the second time about two years later.
 Several months later, she was detained the third time and spent three months in a cramped prison cell with 60 other women, having to sleep in turns, use the toilet in front of security cameras and sing songs praising the Chinese Communist Party.